 REAL ID: What US Travelers Need to Know

-Beginning May 7, 2025, US travelers will need a REAL ID in order to board domestic flights.
-Are you ready?
+US travelers now need a REAL ID in order to board domestic flights.
+What happens if you don't have one.

 An employee scans a boarding pass while checking ID at an airport gate.
 Photo © Getty Images / AzmanL